unum-cloud/ustore/README.md

 But if you have just 1 Hybrid Store, the pain is gone.
 And the engineering teams can spend time doing something productive rather than packaging and versioning endless Parquet files around your system.

+## One Data Lake to Serve Them All

 ---

 ## Backend = Modalities + Engine + Distribution